bloominstituteoftechnology/Precourse/Lesson8-JS-V/README.md

 ## Classes

 Often times when we create an object, we are creating a template.
-Rather than copy that template over and over again, Javascript gives us access to what we call a constructor or `class`.
+Rather than copy that template over and over again, JavaScript gives us access to what we call a constructor or `class`.
 Classes share much of the same functionality as regular objects, but also expands on that functionality greatly.
 Classes are useful for creating many objects that share some of the same properties and methods (such as users on a website).

 ### Class and Pseudo Classical Instantiation

 If you have experience in an Object Oriented language (such as Java or C#) you are probably familiar with the concept of classes.
-While Javascript does not provide a 'true' class system, there is something very familiar.
+While JavaScript does not provide a 'true' class system, there is something very familiar.
 For the sake of argument we will call our class objects 'classes'.
 It is instantiated in a Pseudo Classical way, using the `new` keyword, and can take arguments.

 In this example we will be creating a `Cat` class.
 Convention for classes is to give the name of anything that can be instantiated with the `new` keyword an uppercase name.
-When we use the `new` keyword, Javascript does some great behind the scenes work for us and creates and returns an object automatically.
+When we use the `new` keyword, JavaScript does some great behind the scenes work for us and creates and returns an object automatically.

 ```javascript
     function Cat(name) {